edster9/nap-time/README.md

 The engine can output a human readable summary of nap start/stop time

 ```
-Yes, the nap can be placed by modifiying the nap time
+Yes, the nap can be placed by modifying the nap time
 Nap Start Time: 22:45 GMT-7 / 06:45 GMT+1
 Nap End Time: 02:45 GMT-7 / 10:45 GMT+1
 ```

+### TODO
+- Move all remaining hard coded configuration values into the config module
+- Implement flight wake time modifier logic if nap time is un-allowed
+- Implement nap time reduction modifier logic if nap time is un-allowed